 Time in the Unconscious

-Lacan proposed that human time is structured by three logical moments in the comprehension of reality, not by the ticking of a second hand:
+Lacan proposed that human time is determined by three structural moments in the comprehension of reality; grasping the real is more like a sudden shift, and less like the continuous progress of a ticking clock.
+Lacan distinguishes:

-2. The Time for Understanding (le temps pour comprendre): A period of processing and hesitation.
+- The Time for Understanding (le temps pour comprendre): A period of processing and hesitation.
 Crucially, this time is elastic.
-It expands or contracts based on the subject’s anxiety and their relationship to the truth.
+It expands or contracts based on the subject’s anxiety and the relationship to the truth.

 The “Metronomic Society” creates neurosis because it tries to standardize the “Time for Understanding.”
-We are told we must learn a skill in a semester, grieve a loss in a week, or produce an idea by 9:00 AM.
+We are told we must learn a skill in a semester, grieve a loss in a week, or produce an idea by 9:00 PM.
 But the unconscious cannot be synchronized to bureaucratic planning.
 By forcing the elastic time of the mind into the rigid grid of the clock, we produce profound alienation.
+Subsequently, many people refuse to play along: they are always late, they have panic attacks when a deadline approaches, or they never show up.

 Philosophy and psychoanalysis frame the concept and the experience of time, but biology dictates how we embody it.
 The most profound argument against the metronomic society is that it violates our physiological constitution.